code42/py42/docs/userguides/v2apis.md

 from py42.sdk.queries.fileevents.v2 import *
 ```

-Using the `FileEventQuery` and filter classes, construct a query and search for file events as detailed in the [Executing Searches Guide](searches.md)
+Using the `FileEventQuery` and filter classes, construct a query and search for file events as detailed in the [Executing Searches Guide](searches.md).

+Retrieving saved searches with V2 settings enabled will convert existing saved search queries to the V2 data model.
+Existing V1 queries that cannot be properly converted will be excluded from the response.